Kgaugelo-Molema/mmartfacelift/res/portfolio-gallery/readme.txt

 =1.0.11=
 new: sidebar under menu
-new: social links for Instagram, Youtube, Tumblr, Flickr, Pinterest, Dribbble, 500px
+new: social links for Instagram, Youtube, Tumblr, Flickr, Pinterest, instagram, 500px
 new: option to set image size in thumbs grid, but show originals in lightbox
 fixed: bug with google maps if site uses https (PRO)
 fixed: notice in customizer in PHP 5.4